SciCatProject/scicat-backend-next/README.md

 In order to configure a SciCat instance run on barebone OS, there are three options:

 1. Edit directly the file `src/config/configuration.ts`
 2. Create a `.env` file with your local value of the variables listed in the next session.
 Only the variables that are required by your installation should be defined.
-To create your `.env` file, you can copy and edit the sample `.env.example` provided with in code
+To create your `.env` file, you can copy and edit the sample `.env.example` provided with the code.
 3. Define in your environment all the necessary variables (list provided below), prior running SciCat.

 If SciCat runs in a containeraized environment, like docker or kubernetes, you can run the release image and specify your configuration using one of the following two methods:

-1. create `.env` and mount it directly in your container.
+1. Create `.env` and mount it directly in your container.
-2. define the necessary environment variables directly in your container.
+2. Define the necessary environment variables directly in your container.

 More information are provided in the official documentation.